 - Gimmicks will make the helmet less safe.
 The less smooth and rounded the helmet, the more likely it will catch on something when you crash and cause your neck and head to move at awkward angles.
 A good example of this is decorative additions such as ‘mohawks,’ ‘cat ears’ or ‘tiara’s’ that you often see on kids’ helmets.

+Effectively, the difference between cheap and expensive helmets is pretty substantial.
+The more you wear the helmet, the more of a difference it will make.
 A more expensive helmet is necessary for those who ride often, go on longer rides, or on more technical/difficult terrain.